Saturn in Pisces Comprehensive Analysis

 A habit of taking things personally

 It is, astrologically speaking, the privilege of a water person, a Pisces, for example, to take things personally.
 It’s their privilege to lack objectivity, to fail to think from the standpoint of someone else.
-But with Saturn in Pisces we see this as the wound, the weakness, the karmic point that must be healed.
+But with Saturn in Pisces we see this as the wound, the weakness, the karmic point that you must heal.

 Arendt and Eichmann were born only months apart.
 And like many others of that generation who both suffered through and perpetrated the crimes of the war, came into the world during a Saturn in Pisces transit.
 His first Saturn Return saw Eichmann rise in the Nazi bureacracy.
 This was while Arendt fled the wave of terror sweeping across Europe.
 By the second return, Eichmann was dead (he was executed just before his second return began).
 And Arendt had made a name for herself as a philosopher in America.
 Perhaps it was their shared natal placement which made Arendt feel she understood Eichmann better than the judges at the trial.
 The judges saw not the banality of evil, as Arendt called it, but an anti-Semitic monster.

 While the terms Arendt used to analyze the Holocaust and individual responsibility are not the ones traditionally associated with astrological analysis, they in fact reflect the same mystical concepts.
-For instance, in discussing Anton Schmidt, who helped the Jewish underground in Poland for five months before he was found out, arrested, and executed, she wrote.
+For instance, in discussing Anton Schmidt, who helped the Jewish underground in Poland for five months before authorities discovered, arrested, and executed him, she wrote.

 The simple lessons to take away from this Saturn in Pisces story